zaman13/Three-Body-Problem-Gravitational-System/README.md

 # Three-Body-Problem-Gravitational-System
 A python code to calculate planetary orbits in a three-body gravitational system.
 The code can demonstrate how one planet affects the orbit of another planet.
 As an example, Earth, Jupiter, Sun system is analyzed.

+The code is available in Jupyter notebook (or IPython notebook) format and python script format (suitable for running with spyder).

 ## Math and Theory
 [Theory file](https://github.com/zaman13/Restricted-Three-Body-Problem-Gravitational-System/blob/master/Theory.ipynb)